Mayer-Domminic/1P_secret_integration/readme.md

 # 1PASSINT
-Almost have this working for palo alto servers, but I do need to test! jun-pas-upd.py is the file to run the main file can take an argument (new password), or auto update them
+Almost have this working for palo alto servers, but I do need to test! jun-pas-upd.py can take an argument (new password), or auto update them

 pip install -r requirements.txt pip install git+ssh://git@github.com/1Password/onepassword-sdk-python.git@v0.1.0-beta.9